karoliskoncevicius/annmatrix/README.md

 2  FALSE
 ```

-And, of course, you get all the goodies that comes from storing your data as a matrix.
+And, of course, you get all the goodies that come from storing your data as a matrix.

 ```r